Historian and Front-end developer

 In 1204, the city of Constantinople fell to the Crusaders after an indiscriminate sacking.
 Formation of the Latin Empire of Constantinople, installed for almost 60 years (1204-1261).
 In 1261, Michael VIII Palaiologos recovered Constantinople and managed to restore the Byzantine Empire.

-In 1244, the Crusaders conquered Jerusalem again, giving rise to the 6th Crusade.
+The Crusaders conquered Jerusalem again in 1244, giving rise to the 6th Crusade.

 In 1260, the Muslims recovered Jerusalem.
 In the end, the Crusaders failed.
 The territorial occupation by the 1st Crusade was not consolidated.